raspberrypi/documentation/configuration/nfs.md

 <nfs-server-IP>:/   /mnt   nfs    auto  0  0
 ```

-If after mounting, the entry in `/proc/mounts appears` as `<nfs-server-IP>://` (with two slashes), then you might need to specify two slashes in `/etc/fstab`, or else `umount` might complain that it cannot find the mount.
+If, after mounting, the entry in `/proc/mounts appears` as `<nfs-server-IP>://` (with two slashes), then you might need to specify two slashes in `/etc/fstab`, or else `umount` might complain that it cannot find the mount.

 ### Portmap lockdown (optional)